-Most notably the plan proposes to replace the current cogeneration plant with an innovative heat recovery regeneration' plant that will capture low grade/free waste heat from the buildings and convert it to usable heat for the buildings, along with conversion of the entire campus steam distribution system to a hot water system.
-This proposal will require significant up front capital investment and could take from 5 to 10 years to implement, but promises major cost, GHG, and water use reductions for the university over the long term.
-The plan has been reviewed by noted faculty experts focused on global GHG reduction goals and strategies, and endorsed by the president and provost and is scheduled for review with the Board of Trustees.
+This proposal will require significant up-front capital investment and could take from 5 to 10 years to implement, but will yield major cost, GHG, and water use reductions for the university over the long term.
+The plan has been reviewed by noted faculty experts focused on global GHG reduction goals and strategies, and endorsed by the president and provost and under periodic review with the Board of Trustees.